pyenv/pyenv/README.md

 2. **Define environment variable `PYENV_ROOT`** to point to the path where pyenv repo is cloned and add `$PYENV_ROOT/bin` to your `$PATH` for access to the `pyenv` command-line utility.
+For example, if you would like to put environment variables in `~/.bash_profile`:
     ```sh
     $ echo 'export PYENV_ROOT="$HOME/.pyenv"' >> ~/.bash_profile
     $ echo 'export PATH="$PYENV_ROOT/bin:$PATH"' >> ~/.bash_profile
     ```

+    - **Linux note**: Your desktop environment may not source `~/.bash_profile`.
+      If this happens, you may want to use `~/.profile` instead, since it's usually sourced by the display manager.
     - **Zsh note**: Modify your `~/.zshenv` file instead of `~/.bash_profile`.
     - **Ubuntu and Fedora note**: Modify your `~/.bashrc` file instead of `~/.bash_profile`.
     - **Proxy note**: If you use a proxy, export `http_proxy` and `HTTPS_PROXY` too.